 If travel involves considerable time, effort, and expense, a job may not be worth taking.
 Commuting is a reality for most working professionals but it is important to take into consideration the toll your commute may cause.

 When you are fortunate enough to receive more than one job offer, compare responsibilities, environments, staff, amenities, compensation, growth potential, and commute.

 If you’re a technology executive seeking employment, welcome to Common Agenda!
 We take job concerns seriously, knowing how daunting a search can be.
 You’ll connect with one of our experienced consultants, who’ll keep your best interests at the forefront of the match process.

 We’ll help develop your resume and interview skills, so your talents shine!
-As experts in executive staffing, we’ll coach you through the entire recruitment process.
+As experts in executive search and recruiting, we’ll coach you through the entire recruitment process.